All FHA financed homes must meet FHA’s property standards or “Minimum Property Standards” (“MPS”for short).

 FHA Required Inspections

-FHA lenders do not typically require Termite inspections.
-However, a pest inspection and related repairs are required when the appraiser notes pest related damage to the home.
-FHA may also require a licensed professional inspect the home when the appraiser notes structural damage or faulty mechanical systems (including plumbing, electrical or heating).
+FHA also requires licensed professionals inspect the home when the FHA appraiser notes structural damage or faulty mechanical systems (including plumbing, electrical or heating) on their appraisal.

-In general, FHA does not require a home to have appliances such as a stove or fridge) to be present in the home.
+In general, FHA does not require appliances such as a stove or fridge) to be present in the home.
 However, there must be a space for a stove.
-Generally an FHA appraiser will require the home to have a functional dishwasher if there is a space for a dishwasher.
+Generally an FHA appraiser requires the home to have a functional dishwasher if there is a space for a built in dishwasher.